Intern Counsellor/MA practicum student – short term, low cost counselling service option for clients

 Sarah (she/her) weaves together her background in community development, yoga, advocacy, and education in her counselling practice.
 Her approach is body-focused talk therapy.
 She works holistically from a strengths-based perspective to support the integration of bodies, emotions, thoughts, and behaviours, enlivening the natural wisdom in all of us.
 Sarah supports clients with diverse mental health challenges in a way that is trauma-informed.

 Having lived and worked in Northwest BC for ten years, alongside Gitxsan and Wet’suwet’en communities, she is white settler and ally.
 Her research focuses on land-based, collective, and intergenerational approaches to healing trauma.
 Connection to the land is at the center of Sarah’s life and she is grateful for the vitality of adventuring in nature and growing food.

 Sarah is an MA student in counselling psychology at UBC with a previous MA in human geography and a BA in anthropology.
 She has been trained in Sensorimotor Psychotherapy and Indigenous Focusing Oriented Therapy and is an 800-hour certified Vijnana Yoga Teacher.

-Scott believes in a holistic approach to counselling and integrates different approaches in his work with individuals including, narrative, person-centered, solution-focused, family systems, and mindfulness.
+Scott believes in a holistic approach to counselling and integrates different approaches in his work with individuals utilizing cognitive-behavioural, person-centered, solution-focused and mindfulness therapy.
 He brings a humanistic perspective to his work wherein clients are viewed with the potential to grow and learn from past experiences and to develop skills to address the challenges they encounter.
 He uses a bio-psycho-social approach to the conceptualization of the client’s issues and in treatment strategy.